bjax13/CodeWars/README.md

 Corner cases: we assume that 0 ^ 0 = 1 and that lastDigit of an empty list equals to 1.

-This kata generalizes Last digit of a large number; you may find useful to solve it beforehand.
+This kata generalizes Last digit of a large number; you may find useful to solve it beforehand. -->

+working on morning toy problem